 With Rodeo, you get instant real-time insight into the status and budgets of your projects.
 Its easy and accurate cross-platform time tracking tool makes complaints about 'stupid timesheets' vanish into thin air.
 It lets you draw your estimates straight from your budget and planning.
 You can assign tasks and lock in resources with just a few clicks.
-Rodeo accounts for every second, and links with your account software to prepare your invoice and send it out automatically.
+Rodeo accounts for every second, linking with your account software to prepare your invoice and sending it out automatically.

 Get in touch with us for a free trial and see if we can answer how to increase accountability in the workplace for you.